 Part of what makes the Star Wars series so special is the abundance of positive mental health advice and philosophies it shared.

 The Star Wars series of movies is one of the most successful franchises in history that has touched the lives of adults and children alike over four decades.
 Steeped in the timeless battlefield of good versus evil, the characters and stories brought to life by George Lucas have played a key role in shaping our culture.
-Here we take a look at some of our favourite quotes from these movies.

 “Always with you what cannot be done.… You must unlearn what you have learned….
 Try not.
 Do.
 Or do not.
 There is no try.” — Yoda, The Empire Strikes Back